 - Use slow, measured movements.

 - Don’t ever stretch to the level of feeling pain.

 - Warm the muscles up right before stretching with just a few minutes of physical activity, such as walking.

-To get more strategies to help older adults improve wellness and movement, contact the experts in home care in Des Moines, Iowa at At-Home Care Company.
+To get more strategies to help older adults improve wellness and senior flexibility, contact the experts in at home care Des Moines and the surrounding area trust, At-Home Care Company.
 We are always on hand to give you motivation and encouragement, to participate with seniors in exercise programs, and also to provide transportation and accompaniment to the senior center or fitness center for exercise classes.
 In Ames, contact us at (515) 292-2650, and in Ankeny, we can be reached at (515) 963-4410.
 Reach out to us today to learn more about our services and take the first step towards a healthier life for a senior loved one!